Set up a static website with Cloud Files

 Now your static website content is uploaded to your Cloud Files containers.
 However, to access your static website, you need the CDN URL.

-In the control panel, go the the Cloud Files/Containers list.
+In the Cloud Control Panel, go the the Cloud Files/Containers list.

 Click the gear icon next to the name of your container and select View All Links.